Pace plc: History

 A significant milestone was reached in 2012, when Pace sold its one hundred millionth digital set top box.
 In January 2014, Pace completed the acquisition of Aurora Networks, a leading developer and manufacturer of advanced, next generation optical transport and access network solutions for broadband networks.

 On 22 April 2015, the Boards of Pace and Arris Group announced that they had reached agreement on the terms of a recommended combination of Pace with Arris, in a stock and cash deal that valued Pace at UKP £1.4Bn (US$2.1Bn).
 The combination was conditional on, amongst other things, shareholder approval from both Pace and Arris shareholders and also the receipt of merger control clearances in a number of jurisdictions including Brazil, Colombia, Germany, Portugal, South Africa and the United States.

 The company received the last of the regulatory clearances needed to allow the merger to proceed in December 2015.
 The acquisition was completed on 4 January 2016.
 The resultant combined group is incorporated in the United Kingdom, but operationally managed from the United States, and is owned 24% by Pace shareholders and 76% by Arris shareholders.

 Operations

-Pace's head office is in Saltaire, near Bradford in West Yorkshire.
-It occupies a large proportion of the Victorian textile mill complex called Salt's Mill.
-The company has major operations in the United States, France and India, as well as the United Kingdom HQ.
+Pace's head office was in Saltaire, near Bradford in West Yorkshire.
+It occupied a large proportion of the Victorian textile mill complex called Salt's Mill.
+The company had major operations in the United States, France and India, as well as the United Kingdom HQ.